norskeld/sigma/docs/docs/content/parsers/string.md

 ## Description

-> For parsing Unicode strings, consider using [ustring].

-`string` parses an *ASCII* string.
+`string` parses a string.
 Returns the parsed string.

 ## Usage